 The proposed bill aims to establish the "West Virginia Country Roads Mapping and Marketing Act," which will enable counties to request the West Virginia Division of Highways (WVDOH) to map scenic and back roads for tourism purposes.
 The bill outlines a standardized application process for counties to apply for mapping services, ensuring that roads are digitally mapped and classified based on their surface type, including paved, gravel, and dirt roads.
-Additionally, the WVDOH will create an interactive map that allows public input, enabling users to add notes and recommendations, which will be moderated by county commissions.
+Additionally, the WVDOH will create an interactive, publicly accessible map that allows for public input and updates, enhancing navigation for both residents and visitors.

-Furthermore, the bill mandates the development of a mobile application to assist users in navigating the mapped routes while promoting tourism and outdoor recreation.
-Funding for the program will be sourced from the WVDOH's tourism and infrastructure budget, with opportunities for grant partnerships.
+Furthermore, the bill mandates the development of a mobile application that will assist users in navigating the mapped routes while promoting tourism and outdoor recreation.
+Funding for the program will be sourced from the WVDOH's tourism and infrastructure budget, with the potential for grant partnerships.
 The WVDOH is also required to submit an annual report to the Legislature detailing the program's impact on tourism and county participation.
 The act is set to take effect immediately upon passage.

 Statutes affected: Introduced Version: 17-2F-1, 17-2F-2, 17-2F-3, 17-2F-4, 17-2F-5, 17-2F-6, 17-2F-7, 17-2F-8, 17-2F-9